dlevineBC/dlevineBC.github.io/_posts/2017-09-22-Button-Pattern.md

 3. Present the user with a ‘results’ if they are eligible for the service.

-If the user is not eligible for the service based on their responses, provide clear direction on next steps or alternate ways to access the service if they are available.
+If the user is not eligible for the service based on their responses, provide clear direction on next steps of any alternative ways to access the service.

 ## Research and Discussion

 Discuss the use of this pattern on the 'Check Eligibility' wiki

-## Related Guides
+## Related Patterns

+* Estimating Service Timeline
+* Preview Service
+* Submit Information